zainafzal08/Crypto/hexToBase64/readme.txt

 when running use
 	./run [hex to encode]

-NOTE because this version does to pad it:
+NOTE because this version does not pad it:
 	assumes valid hexadecimal input
 	assumes input is a multiple of 24 bits